 A solar electric or photovoltaic (PV) system can reliably produce electricity for your home or office.
 These small or distributed solar systems are often installed by home or business owners to offset their electricity costs.

-If you want to purchase a rooftop solar system for your home, federal tax credits and other state, local, or utility incentives can offset some of the upfront cost.
+If you want to purchase a rooftop solar system for your home, federal tax credits, and other state, local, or utility incentives can offset some of the upfront cost.
 There are also several financing options available for homeowners, including energy-saving mortgages, home equity, Property Assessed Clean Energy Loans, and more traditional bank loans.
 A federal tax credit is available for solar energy systems.
 The credit is for 22% for tax year 2021.
 It expires December 31, 2021.
 Learn more and find state and local incentives.
 Leases and power purchase agreements (PPAs) are options for those who are unable to purchase a system, though these options are not eligible for tax breaks or other incentives.